marianamorabris/Portfolio/content/pages/info.md

           Rising Tides".

-          Acquired advanced askills in texturing, rigging, and character animation, applying these techniques to create high-quality game assets.
+          Acquired advanced skills in texturing, rigging, and character animation, applying these techniques to create high-quality game assets.